-If performance is assessed as satisfactory at the end of the review period, the line manager should inform the employee of the outcome of the review and confirm this in writing.
+If performance is assessed as satisfactory at the end of the review period, the line manager should inform the team member of the outcome of the review and confirm this in writing.

-If, however, performance has not reached the required level at the end of the final review period (or earlier if clearly there is no improvement or further deterioration) the line manager should consult the Corporate Services Team with a view to convening a Formal Capability Hearing.
+If, however, performance has not reached the required level by the end of the final review period (or earlier if clearly there is no improvement or further deterioration) the line manager should consult the Corporate Services Team with a view to convening a Final Capability Hearing.

-The employee will be advised in writing of arrangements for a Formal Capability Hearing with at least 5 days' notice being provided.
+The team member will be advised in writing of arrangements for a Final Capability Hearing with at least 5 days' notice being provided.
 The notification will include the purpose of the meeting, copies of any written evidence to be submitted, relevant documents to be referred to, and details of any witnesses to be called.
 The employee will be advised of the right to be accompanied by a suitable colleague or union representative.
-The Panel should comprise the Chief Executive and either the Corporate Services Manager or a representative from HR and a third senior manager if deemed appropriate.
+The Panel should comprise the Chief Executive and either the Director of Corporate Services or an external HR representative and a third senior manager if deemed appropriate.